Georgesaba/Uniform_MCMC_Sampler/Responses.md

 What variables have you made public, private, or protected and why?

+There are no member variables that are public as everything can be accessed from setter and getter member functions.
 The variable that stores the model function, the number of bins and the std::array containing the ParamInfo datatype is private as they can all be accessed using get and set functions and do not need to be directly accessed in the derived class.
-The std::map linking the param vector to the likelihood, the variable containing the pointer to the observations type variable are both protected as they may need to be accessd by the derived class.
-The set_param_info, constructor and log_likelihood member classes are all public as they may need to be accessed out of the sampler class.
+The std::map linking the param vector to the likelihood, the variable containing the pointer to the observations type variable and the member function used to calculate the log lieklihood are protected as they may need to be accessd by the derived class.
+The set_param_info(), constructor(), get_bins(), get_param_info(), set_bins() and get_param_likelihood member classes are all public as they may need to be accessed out of the sampler classes.

 ## Section 4